theDust1n/Simple-Perceptron-Neural-Network/README.md

 # Simple-Perceptron-Neural-Network
-A simle perceptron of neural network
+A simple perceptron of neural network